openstack/diskimage-builder/README.md

   to disable unneeded services and clean the cache left by the package manager to reduce the size of the image.

-* first-boot.d: Runs inside the image before rc.local.
-Scripts from here are good for doing per-instance configuration based on cloud metadata.

 * environment.d: Bash script snippets that are sourced before running scripts in each phase.
 Use this to set an environment variable for other hooks.

 * element-deps : A plain text, newline separated list of elements which will be added to the list of elements built into the image at image creation time.

+* first-boot.d: **DEPRECATED** Runs inside the image before rc.local.
+Scripts from here are good for doing per-instance configuration based on cloud metadata. **This will be removed in a future release of diskimage-builder.
+The os-refresh-config element in tripleo-image-elements is recommended as a replacement.**

 Ramdisk elements support the following files in their element directories: